 When it comes to American history, no era is remembered more for a booming economy than the “Roaring Twenties”.
 While there were a lot of reasons for the economic expansion that occurred in the America of the 1920s, an extremely important societal factor was the recovery from the 1918 Spanish Flu epidemic.

-According to the CDC, Spanish Flu killed 50 million people worldwide and 675,000 in the U.S. Like the current Coronavirus pandemic, strategies like social distancing, quarantining, self isolation, and mask usage were key in fighting the virus.
+According to the CDC at the time of this article, Spanish Flu killed 50 million people worldwide and 675,000 in the U.S. Like the current Coronavirus pandemic, strategies like social distancing, quarantining, self isolation, and mask usage were key in fighting the virus.
 Printed material and accounts from that era show that social stresses, financial hardship, and widespread “cabin fever” were not much different than what we are facing today.

 But by the early 1920s, with the pandemic over, America exploded into a nearly decade long celebration.
 The “Roaring Twenties” is still the go-to historic example of economic expansion, widespread prosperity, and cultural excess.
 After the hardships of World War I and the social restriction of the 1918 pandemic, people were ready to have fun again.